Chapter 49 BWV 134 Ein Herz, das seinen Jesum

 But whatever the politics may have been at the time, there can be no doubt that this is a wonderfully jubilant expression of praise and singing.
 The text calls for songs of joy and the singers give them to us (and of course, to the Saviour) almost without break.
 It would seem that Bach himself may have been caught up in the sheer infectiousness of the movement for he completely ignores the obvious place where he might have ended the first section (bar 54) and carries on, resetting the same words for nearly forty more bars!
 The violins have a persistent figure, sometimes alluded to as 'Baroque sewing machine' music, but the constant interaction between instruments and singers ensures that one never tires of it.
 The emphasis that Bach is able to give to key words in this section highlights the linked concepts of gratitude and offerings.

 The chorus, like the two arias, begins with a militantly major ritornello theme recalling the two oboes.
 One oddity about this cantata is that this and the first aria are both in 3/8 time, a sign that Bach had deliberately set out to exploit the physical and psychological impact of the dance, clearly appropriate to a cantata of celebration be it secular or spiritual.
-In fact the rising scales and hornpipe-like rhythm of the chorus remind one strongly of the bass aria from C 66 heard the previous day and both movements, in general terms, are about the raising to heaven of songs of gratitude in return for Christ’s comfort and compassion.
-In a sense they could be interchangeable and so it is hardly surprising that they have marked similarities.
-Even so, it is unusual to find Bach repeating himself in this way and particularly in works presented, if not composed, on consecutive days.
+In fact the rising scales and hornpipe-like rhythm of the chorus remind one strongly of the bass aria from C 66 heard the previous day and both movements, in general terms, are about the raising to heaven of songs of gratitude in return for Christ′s comfort and compassion.
+In a sense the meanings could be interchangeable and so it is hardly surprising that they have marked musical similarities.
+Even so, it is unusual to find Bach repeating himself in this way and particularly in works presented on, if not originally composed for, consecutive days.

 Extract from C 66/3 followed by that from C 134/6.